 Book

-Second I like to create a coffee table book from my trips.
+Second, I like to create a coffee table book from my trips.
 Again, the number of photos is also about 40 – 60 to have something substantial.
-I recommend using Blurb.com for making the book.
-If you are using Lightroom’s latest version, the book tab uses a blurb as the printer.
+I recommend using Blurb.com to make the book.
+If you use Lightroom’s latest version, the book tab uses a blurb as the printer.

 Here is the Lightroom way of actually creating the book.